Looking Back on the Dec. 2021 Harmonizer Events

 Dean Rust made arrangement for all these sing-outs during December in and around Alexandria.

 There won’t be meetings on Dec.
 28th or on Jan.
 4th.
 Chapter meetings will resume on Jan.
 11th at Scottish Rite Temple on Braddock Road.

 Until next time – editorjack!

-(This message is prepared for your review if you were there, for your information if you had to miss, and as a historical record of the great things going on each week during the 69th year of the Alexandria Harmonizer Chapter. - YeEd
+(This message is prepared for your review if you were there, for your information if you had to miss, and as a historical record for the great things going on each week during the 73rd year of the Alexandria Harmonizer Chapter. - YeEd)